The undergraduate advisor for Spanish:

 3. We do not offer upper level foreign language classes in the summer (only beginning and intermediate).
 If you are interested in receiving upper-level credits, you may register for a Study Abroad program.

-5. A foreign language major can transfer credit to UNT for taking up to five advanced level classes (15 hours) taken at another four-year university (first being approved by College of Arts & Sciences and our department) or a pre-approved study abroad program.
+5. A foreign language major can transfer credit to UNT for taking up to five advanced level classes (15 hours) taken at another four-year university (first being approved by College of Liberal Arts & Social Sciences and our department) or a pre-approved study abroad program.

 6. Students who are native speakers of a language that is not offered in our department can take a proficiency exam to earn a waiver for required language courses, as long as it is approved by their major program.
 Please see the Resources section for detailed information about proficiency testing.